 But the important part is you don’t have to actually go to court.
 If you send a demand letter that gets ignored or rejected, you can stop right there and that’s the end of it.

 This means that a demand letter is a pretty cheap, pretty easy way to see if you can get your employer to give you some money.
-If you can, that’s great.
+If you can, great.
 If you can’t, there’s no real harm done.

 The one major cost of a demand letter is the lawyer who writes it for you.
 You can write a demand letter yourself, but if you can afford it, it’s better to have a lawyer do it.
 Lawyers know how to phrase things in a way that will make it as likely as possible that your employer will pay up.